uchicago/shibboleth-oidc/README.md

 #### Max-Age, AuthN Time
 This extension supports the `max_age` and `auth_time` claims.
 If `max_age` is provided in the original request, the IdP attempts to calculate the authentication creation instant and may simulate a `forcedAuthN` so the end-user is actively reauthenticated.

-Since MITREid Connect's support for these claims is stricyly tied to an authentication that is very much handled by Spring Security, a custom service is provided by this extension to handle the production of `max_age` and `auth_time`.
+Since MITREid Connect's support for these claims is strictly tied to an authentication that is very much handled by Spring Security ( as a requirement for Spring Security OAuth), a custom service is provided by this extension to handle the production of `max_age` and `auth_time`.

 ## Default IdP Configuration
 Follow the below steps if you wish to enable this extension inside a vanilla IdP v3 deployment.
 Note that synchronization of changes, as we make progress here, is entirely manual at this point.